Skip to main content

 • Answer: Missing applications are one of the most common integration issues.
 First, verify the candidate received a confirmation email from your careers website, which indicates the application was submitted successfully.
 Then check PeopleXD to see if the application appears.
 If applications are consistently missing, contact Support to review webhook logs and investigate the data flow between systems.

-Q23: Why do locations appear differently in PeopleXD compared to Access Volcanic?
+Q23: Why do locations appear differently in PeopleXD compared to my career website?

 • Answer: Location mismatches occur when location data is structured differently between systems.
 This is another common integration issue.
-Ensure your location reference data is configured consistently in both PeopleXD and Access Volcanic.
+Ensure your location reference data is configured consistently in both PeopleXD and your career website.
 If mismatches persist, contact Support to review how location data is being mapped in the integration.

 Q24: Are there separate charges for the PeopleXD integration?

-Q25: What happens if I create a custom question in Access Volcanic that doesn't match a PeopleXD field?
+Q25: What happens if I create a custom question in my website that doesn't match a PeopleXD field?

 Q26: Can the Access Volcanic support team help with PeopleXD setup questions?

-• Answer: The Access Volcanic support team aren't experts in PeopleXD setup or functionality.
-For any questions or queries about PeopleXD configuration, features, or troubleshooting, you should refer to the PeopleXD team directly.
+• Answer: The your career website's support team aren't experts in PeopleXD setup or functionality.
+For any questions or queries about PeopleXD configuration, features, or troubleshooting, refer to the PeopleXD team directly.
 You can check out the PeopleXD Recruitment Help Centre and access detailed PeopleXD Recruitment user guides to learn more about the system.

 Q27: Why won't my vacancy publish or why are publish actions missing?

 • Answer: Check user permissions and vacancy authorisation first.
-Confirm the user has Vacancy Status menu access and that Volcanic publish, unpublish, and relist web services are enabled.
+Confirm the user has Vacancy Status menu access and that your career website publish, unpublish, and relist web services are enabled.
 Ensure the vacancy has been properly authorised before attempting to publish.

 Q28: Why is application form content not visible in PeopleXD?

 • Answer: Enable the required web service and check user permissions.
-Confirm the Recruitment β†’ Get vacancy application details web service is enabled.
+Confirm the Recruitment, then Get vacancy application details web service is enabled.
 Check the user has Applicant Status View access to see application forms.

 Q29: Why can't managers see certain questions or answers?